If you’ve been watching and reading the news, then you are probably aware of COVID-19 (Coronavirus).

 Tips for Travelers

 Aside from listening to experts such as the CDC and WHO, here are some tips that will help you in case you are traveling or need to travel.

 - Practice good hygiene

 I have seen some people do things that the CDC has not recommended, so make sure to follow what the CDC says, not what other people are doing.
-That said, washing your hands, covering your mouth when you cough and not touching your face will help. if you are traveling, this is vital!
-So make sure you are practice good hygiene.
+That said, washing your hands, covering your mouth when you cough, and not touching your face will help. if you are traveling, this is vital!
+So make sure you are practicing good hygiene.

 - Consult a doctor

 Before traveling, make sure to consult a doctor about your trip.
 Even if you might think you are healthy, it is always important to see a doctor before you go.

 The CDC recommends working with your doctor to evaluate your health.
 You should not be traveling if you recently had any type of surgery, or heart attack or are suffering from an infection or disease.

 - Check with the Airlines